anshuman852/keycloak-2fa-email-authenticator/README.md

 ## Artifact

-You can download the necessary artifacts for Keycloak 2FA Email Authenticator from the [release on GitHub.](https://github.com/mesutpiskin/keycloak-2fa-email-authenticator/releases/tag/v0.4) Please choose the appropriate version based on your Keycloak installation.
+You can download the necessary artifacts for Keycloak 2FA Email Authenticator from the [release on GitHub.](https://github.com/mesutpiskin/keycloak-2fa-email-authenticator/releases/tag/v0.4) Please choose the appropriate version based on your Keycloak installation..

 ## Providers